baitcode/starkbiter/docs/src/usage/arbiter_engine/worlds_and_universes.md

 # Worlds and Universes
-`Universes` are the top-level struct that you will be working with in the Arbiter Engine.
+`Universes` are the top-level struct that you will be working with in the Starkbiter Engine.
 They are tasked with letting `World`s join in and running those `World`s in parallel.
 By no means are you required to use `Universe`s, but they will be useful for running multiple simulations at once or, in the future, they will allow for running `World`s that have different internal environments.
-For instance, one could have a `World` that consists of `Agent`s acting on the Ethereum mainnet, another `World` that consists of `Agent`s acting on Optimism, and finally a `World` that has an Arbiter `Environment` as the network analogue.
+For instance, one could have a `World` that consists of `Agent`s acting on the Ethereum mainnet, another `World` that consists of `Agent`s acting on Optimism, and finally a `World` that has an Starkbiter `Environment` as the network analogue.
-Using these in tandem is a long-term goal of the Arbiter project.
+Using these in tandem is a long-term goal of the Starkbiter project.

 Depending on your needs, you will either use the `Universe` if you want to run multiple `World`s in parallel or you will use the `World` if you only want to run a single simulation.
 The choice is yours.